kelsonic/youtube-react/README.md

 # YouTube React

-This is a YouTube clone with React.js.
+This is a YouTube clone with React.js and webpack.

 ## Getting Started